mlcommons/ck/docs/guide/cbench-commands.md

 cb activate demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows
 ```

-You can then use [CK](https://github.com/ctuning/ck) as well as the cBrain client
+You can then use [CK](https://github.com/ctuning/ck) as well as cBench
 to improve/update this solution.

 We plan to provide a tutorial about that.